 Jessica speaks frequently on topics such as the technology industry, women in technology, organizational culture, the future or work, and management and leadership.
 She has been a speaker at PopTech, TEDx, SXSW and the Nonprofit Technology Conference, and at events and conferences organized by The New York Times, The United Nations, WNYC, Roosevelt House, PSFK, Fast Company, The Economist,The Next Web, Social Media Week, Internet Week, New York University, and many others.

-Jessica Lawrence Quinn is the Executive Director of NY Tech Meetup (NYTM), the largest Meetup group in the world, and a non-profit organization supporting the growth and diversification of New York’s technology sector.
+Jessica Lawrence Quinn is the CEO of NY Tech Alliance, a non-profit organization supporting New York’s growing technology community, and the organizer of NY Tech Meetup, the world’s largest Meetup group.
 In 2013, she co-founded The Work Revolution Summit, a conference on the future of work.
 Prior to her work with NYTM, Jessica was the CEO of Girl Scouts of San Gorgonio Council in Southern California, where she supported a community of 75 staff, 5,000 volunteers, and 15,000 girls.
 Jessica was one of only 15 women selected to participate in Seth Godin’s Female Entrepreneur MBA (FeMBA) in 2010.
 Jessica’s writing has been featured on the Harvard Business Review blog, Forbes.com, The Next Web, The Huffington Post and in a weekly column in The Press-Enterprise.
 She also speaks frequently on the tech sector, the future of work, and organizational development and culture at events such as PopTech, SXSW, and TEDx.